Moharira25/IBM-SkillsBuild-Gamification/Docs/Potential Additions for IBM SkillsBuild Gamification.md

 * Badge for adding something / buying something off the market.
 * Profile skins and themes.
-* Avatar customization.
+* Avatar customisation.
 * Badge slots to display more on your public profile.
 * Certificate templates like a glow or some such.
 * Progress bar or level bar skins viewable when clicking on a profile.
-* Dashboard customizations.
+* Dashboard customisations.

 * **Big list:**
     * Profile Avatars